 Part of project: Natural flood management

-This project kicked off in August 2018 and we’re currently in the scoping stage to identify natural flood management (NFM) opportunities throughout the Cairn Beck catchment.
-This is planned to last 3-5 months.
-The first installation of NFM measures will take place in Spring 2019 followed by 3 years of monitoring.
+This project kicked off in August 2018 and was completed in March 2021.
+The project involved identifying and implementing natural flood management (NFM) opportunities throughout the Cairn Beck catchment funded by the Environment Agency (EA) as part of the national Defra NFM project.

-To date the project has involved scoping and landowner engagement to identify suitable options and the development and implementation of the monitoring strategy to measure the effectiveness of these measures, including the installation of rain gauges, measuring devices and time-lapse cameras.
+Initially, the project involved scoping and landowner engagement to identify suitable NFM options and the development and implementation of the monitoring strategy to measure the effectiveness of these measures.
+This included the installation of rain gauges, measuring devices and time-lapse cameras.